manuelsanti1986/core-python/README.md

 - **Key Takeaways:**
   - Definitions:
     - **classes:** Define the structure and behavior of objects
+    - **Polymorphism:** Using objects of different types through a uniform interface.
+It applies to both functions as well as more complex types.
   - By convention, class names use CamelCase
   - `__init__()` is an initializer and not a contructor.
 Its purpose is to initialize an object that has already been created.
 It should *NOT* return anything.
   - In Python, the constructor is provided by the runtime system.
 It checks for the existence of an initializer.